danbev/learning-nodejs/notes/snapshot.md

   }
   ...
 ```
-The properies here are the properties that are available to all scripts, like
+The properties here are the properties that are available to all scripts, like
 the `primordials`, and the `process` object.
 We will take a look at
 `DeserializeProperties` when we startup node with the snapshot blob created by
 the current process (remember that we are currently executing node_mksnapshot